- Online marketing is a game changer for today's digital world - regardless of the industry and niche your business operates in.

 A client increased lead volume by 400% by investing in online marketing to drive extra traffic to their website.

-In this article, I’ll cover my 5 top tips for marketing your construction or trades business.
+Here are 5 top tips for marketing your construction or trades business online:

-Before we jump into strategies, it’s essential to align your marketing efforts to your business objectives.
+Before we jump into online marketing strategies, it’s essential to align your marketing efforts to your business objectives.
 Otherwise, you will fail before you even begin.